nyreehinton/content-ops-starter/content/pages/blog/data-product.md

 A robust data product is the foundation of any successful ETF launch, enabling real-time insights, operational efficiency, and compliance adherence.
 My work at Capital Group—spanning vendor onboarding, pipeline development, and cross-functional collaboration—demonstrates the critical role data products play in empowering innovation and scaling new financial products.
 As ETFs continue to grow within Capital Group’s portfolio, the data infrastructure I helped build ensures long-term scalability and adaptability in a rapidly evolving market.

-A data product is a curated asset that packages information for a specific business purpose, solving distinct needs through analytics, reporting, or other decision-support tools.
-Unlike a simple raw dataset, a data product has clear ownership, repeatable processes, and governance that ensure its ongoing quality and relevance.
-At Capital Group, launching a robust data product for Exchange Traded Funds (ETFs) required integrating various new and existing data sources into a single, cohesive pipeline.
-This unified approach enabled stakeholders across the organization—from sales and marketing teams to finance and compliance—to derive trustworthy insights from a centralized source.

 ## The Third-Party Data Imperative